Nethanialtan/myGithubActions/README.md

 Allow Continues Deployment

-* Automactically Deploy to Produtcion
+* Automactically Deploy To Production

 Create New Repository